 Perfect Chocolate Cupcakes

-The chocolate cupcakes are the most moist and delicious cupcakes.
+I agree.
+I haven’t changed this recipe one little bit since I created it years ago.
 They’re fluffy and they stay fluffy for days after they’ve been cooked.
 They freeze and thaw perfectly too.

-Beat together the melted butter and sugar.
+- Beat together the melted butter and sugar (images 3&4)

 Tips and tricks (Just 2 really important ones)

 - Weigh your ingredients where a weight is the first measurement given.

 When making cupcakes, you should always weigh ingredients out.
 If that’s not your thing, I can’t vouch for the results you’ll get.
 It only takes an extra minute or so and kitchen scales are fairly cheap.
 If you don’t have or don’t want to get kitchen scales then measure your ingredients by spooning and levelling.
 Don’t scoop straight from the container.
 Spoon the flour (etc) into the cup measure, then level off with the back of a knife.

 - Don’t overmix.
 Once you add the flour, only mix the ingredients enough to combine them and do so gently.
 This will result in tender, fluffy cupcakes.
 If you mix too vigorously, the protein will develop too much in the flour and make the baked cupcake tough.